 The tricky thing about communism is that social hierarchies are not going to abolish themselves.
-In order to have a social revolution, some active force must destroy the existing order.
-This force must be raised and guided by some conscious element.
-So, it should come as no surprise when some on the left claim this role for themselves.
-The tendency goes back at least as far as the Conspiracy of Equals in 1796.
+In order to have a social revolution, some force must destroy the existing order.
+Raising such a force has been a major preoccupation of radical egalitarians since at least the Conspiracy of Equals in 1796.
+Hence their propensity to form vanguards.

 Marx alleges that the working class carries, simply because it is the working class, a kind of privileged knowledge, “revolutionary consciousness,” of the course of history […] But this cognitive privilege, while it may have existed as something much to be desired in the minds of Marx and Engels, has to this day failed to materialize in the minds of the workers.
 Lenin (and before him Kautsky) thought that this little practical difficulty could be overcome by adding a supplement to Marx’s theory: since the proletariat was incapable of spontaneously generating “revolutionary consciousness,” it had to be instilled from without.
 This was to be done by the “vanguard” of the proletariat, the Communist party; and the Party–now sole repository of the true purpose of history–is vested with the right, indeed the duty, to discard the immature, empirical consciousness of the masses and lead them, through revolution, to the classless society.
 And Lenin added–which is an important point–that what the workers could produce of themselves was a bourgeois consciousness, since in a capitalist society only two basic forms of consciousness could exist.